Everything you need to know about Emmy-Award winning Euphoria

 How many episodes of Euphoria are there?

-By the end of season 3, Euphoria will have run for a total of 26 episodes.
+Euphoria ran for a total of 26 episodes.

-Bridging the gap between the two seasons are two specials, which were filmed during the pandemic and released in 2020.
+Bridging the gap between seasons one and two are two specials, which were filmed during the Covid pandemic and released in 2020.

 Speaking to Deadline in February 2025, Francesca Orsi, Head of Drama at HBO, said: “We’ve talked about it, I don’t think anything is over until it’s over, but it’s been discussed that this is the end.”